MtCelesteMa/simplegarden/README.md

 You can play the latest release of SimpleGarden in your browser [here](https://mtcelestema.github.io/simplegarden/en-US/).

+## How To Play

+The mechanics are mostly the same as the Garden minigame in Cookie Clicker, with the same crops and mutation rules.
+As such, the [Garden](https://cookieclicker.fandom.com/wiki/Garden) page on the Cookie Clicker wiki can serve as a great guide.
+However, there are some key differences, not limited to:

+-   Plant growth is deterministic.
+For example, wheat will always live for 13 ticks.
+-   Planted crops provide no side effects, as there is no cookie production to boost.
+-   Similarly, there are no "garden drops" obtained by harvesting certain crops.
+-   Only one soil type.
+The game ticks at a fixed rate, and mutations/weed growth cannot be boosted.
+-   All crops are free to plant (in Normal Mode).
+-   Play with custom crops and mutations by uploading custom data files.

+### Hard Mode

+_Coming soon..._

+## Installation

 If you wish to play older versions or developmental versions, follow the following instructions:

-## Installation

 1. Make sure you have [Node.js](https://nodejs.org/) installed.